-The previous page addressed the fur trade and early exploration also, but only the early period of contact, when all interaction was relatively brief and was often limited to trading conducted in canoes and sailing ships on the open ocean.
-Many changes took place in our villages within a very short period, leading up to the time that land based populations of foreigners took the next steps of colonization.
+The previous article addressed the fur trade and early exploration also, but only the early period of contact, when all interaction was relatively brief and was often limited to trading conducted in canoes and sailing ships on the open ocean.
+Many changes took place in our villages, within a very short period, leading up to the time that land based populations of foreigners took the next steps of colonization.
 The mass epidemics transmitted by the earlier contacts dramatically reduced populations – and thereby the people’s ability to protect our own interests when push came to shove.

 The way in which occupation of our lands was accomplished was gradual, and the slow infiltration was probably not recognized in most areas until it was difficult to resist.
 Also probably not understood were the complex, artificial European laws and customs supporting the concepts of “discovery rights,” “right by conquest,” “manifest destiny,” etc. that would come into play – and the force with which Christian conversion would be expected of all the native survivors of colonization.